flownexus-lwm2m/flownexus/_sources/index.rst

 .. only:: html

-   📥 Documentation as `PDF <./_static/FlowNexus.pdf>`_.
+   📥 Documentation as `PDF <./_static/flownexus.pdf>`_.

 ..
 Do not add a heading in this file.
 A heading would be placed at the upper hierarchical level for the pdf document.

 **Introduction**

-Welcome to Flow Nexus, your comprehensive solution for small to medium scale IoT deployments.
+Welcome to flownexus, your comprehensive solution for small to medium scale IoT deployments.
 This platform is designed to streamline the setup, configuration, and use of IoT devices, making it easy to manage your IoT ecosystem.